• Skip to primary navigation

-The other day I spent some time at this iconic place in the north east coast of Puerto Rico.
+The other day I spent some time at this iconic place on the northeast coast of Puerto Rico.
 The legendary Luquillo’s Kiosks are a group of 60 establishments that sell local food that have been around for years.
 My dad told me that the origins of the kiosks happened when street vendors started selling fried food to the people that visited the beach.
 The kiosks evolved to permanent structures built later by the government.
-The kiosks are numbered and also have names.
+The kiosks are numbered and have names.

 Fried food terms in Puerto Rico

-Before I continue with the list of fried “cuisine” that you can taste in the kiosks, here are some fried food terms commonly used in Puerto Rico:
+Before I continue with the list of fried food terms you can use to order in the kiosks, let me share what frituras are in Puerto Rico:

 2. cuchifrito: A synonym for fritura.
 It can also be used to refer to the place where frituras are sold.